pierreDev33/crawler.ninja/README.md

  * More & more plugins (in progress)
  * Use Riak as default persistence layer
  * Use RabbitMQ
+ * CLI for extracting data from the Crawl Store
  * Build UI : dashboards, view project data, ...